gnubila-france/letschat-module/README.md

 the web application can reach the MongoDB backend.
 ##### Parameters within `letschat::app`:
 ####`deploy_dir`
+The directory to deploy the Let's Chat application to.
+Defaults to '/etc/letschat'
 ####`http_enabled`
+Boolean to specify whether http is enabled.
+Defaults to 'true'
 ####`http_port`
+Port for Let's Chat to serve http traffic on.
+Defaults to '5000'
 ####`lc_bind_address`
+Configured Let's Chat process to bind to and listen for connections from users on this address.
+Defaults to '0.0.0.0'
 ####`ssl_enabled`
+Boolean to specify whether ssl is enabled.
+Defaults to 'false'
 ####`ssl_port`
+Port for Let's Chat to serve https traffic on.
+Defaults to '5001'
 ####`ssl_key`
+Path to SSL key.
+Defaults to 'key.pem'
 ####`ssl_cert`
+Path to SSL certificate.
+Defaults to 'certificate.pem'
 ####`xmpp_enabled`
+Boolean to specify whether xmpp is enabled.
+Defaults to 'false'
 ####`xmpp_port`
+Port for Let's Chat to serve xmpp traffic on.
+Defaults to '5222'
 ####`xmpp_domain`
+Domain for xmpp connections.
+Defaults to 'example.com'
 ####`dbuser`
+Database username for accessing MongoDB Let's Chat Database.
+Defaults to 'lcadmin'
 ####`dbpass`
+Database password (plain-text) for accessing MongoDB Let's Chat Database.
+Defaults to 'changeme'
 ####`dbhost`
+Hostname of MongoDB server.
+Defaults to 'localhost'
 ####`dbname`
+Database name of the Let's Chat Database.
+Defaults to 'letschat'
 ####`dbport`
+Port number that MongoDB is listening on.
+Defaults to '27017'
 ####`cookie`
+Cookie.
+Defaults to 'secretsauce'
 ####`authproviders`
+Array of authentication providers for authenticating with Let's Chat.
+Accepts the following values: `local`, `kerberos`, and `ldap`.
+Defaults to 'local'
 ####`registration`
+Boolean to determine if new users can signup to Let's Chat.
+Defaults to 'true'

 #### Class:`letschat::db`
 The `letschat::db` class configures MongoDB in very limited scope by wrapping the MongoDB module.
 ##### Parameters within `letschat::app`:
 ####`user`
-Name of the user for database
+Name of the user for database.
+Defaults to 'lcadmin'
 ####`pass`
-Plain-text user password (will be hashed)
+Plain-text user password (will be hashed).
+Defaults to 'changeme'
 ####`bind_ip`
 This setting can be used to configure MonogDB process to bind to and listen for connections from applications on this address.
-If not specified, the module will use the default '0.0.0.0'.
+Defaults to '0.0.0.0'.
 ####`database_name`
 This setting is used to configure the name of the MongoDB database.
+Defaults to 'letschat'
 ####`database_port`
 Specifies a TCP port for the server instance to listen for client connections.
-Default: 27017
+Defaults to '27017'

 ## Limitations